 .pbm, .pgm, .pnm, .ppm (PNM, Portable Anymap)

-.pcx (PC Paintbrush Bitmap Format)
+.pcx (PC Paintbrush Bitmap Format) Dropped from GDK.

 .png (PNG: Portable Network Graphic)